-Glenna Shaw is an MVP (Most Valuable Professional) for PowerPoint — she works for the US government — she is also very involved with accessibility aspects for PowerPoint.
+Glenna Shaw is an MVP (Most Valuable Professional) for PowerPoint.
+She works for the US government, and is also very involved with accessibility aspects for PowerPoint.
 In another avatar, she creates games in PowerPoint.
-Some time ago, she started using Crystal Xcelsius — in this conversation, she tells us more about the program.
+Some time ago, she started using Crystal Xcelsius.
+In this conversation, she tells us more about the program.

 Geetesh: Tell us about yourself and your technology interests.

 Glenna: I originally got into technology because there weren’t many career opportunities as a Mental Health Therapist when I got out of the Navy in the early 1980s.
 I happened to be in the right place at the right time to get in on microcomputers and local area networking when the technology was in its infancy and for the last 20 years, I’ve led a large variety of simple and complex IT projects.
 I’m currently a project management professional (PMP) with the U.S. Federal Government and I really love it.
 What I like best is that since I work on different projects my job never gets stale.
 Each new project is like a new job and a new challenge.

 Geetesh: Tell us more about how you use Crystal Xcelsius and what you think about the product.

 Glenna: Over the years I have learned that I am a very visual person.
 It’s part of what got me interested in PowerPoint and Accessibility and helped me get recognized as a PowerPoint MVP.
 I just process information more easily when it’s presented in a visual format.
 What I love about Crystal Xcelsius is that it allows you to do that beautifully.
 The agency that I work for uses Excel models a lot because we work with finances and economics.
 Xcelsius allows me to really enhance those models.